kentaro/smart_cell_command/README.md

 # SmartCellCommand

-A smart cell implementation for Livebook.
+A smart cell implementation for Livebook to execute shell commands.

 ## Installation